questionlp/blog.linh.social/_posts/2023-07-30-homelab-upgrade-truenas-mini-x-plus.md

 Once the zpool was completed, I created a `main` dataset that will hold other datasets that will be created for each share.
 The `main` dataset also defines the compression, deduplication, and sync settings the child datasets will use.
 Most datasets I created use `zstd` for compression instead of the default `lz4` to reduce overall CPU usage required to decompress data when data is read, at the expense of additional CPU usage when writing data.

 I enabled case sensitivity for the datasets since I have a mix of macOS, Linux, and Windows clients.
 I also set the share type for the datasets to `Generic` rather than `SMB` even though the datasets will be shared as both SMB and NFS shares.
+This can resolve an issue where browsing directories in SMB shares in Windows takes much longer than expected.

 [![Screenshot of TrueNAS SCALE Sharing Page](/assets/images/truenas/truenas-sharing.png "Screenshot of TrueNAS SCALE Sharing Page")](/assets/images/truenas/truenas-sharing.png)

 One configuration setting I would highly recommend you look into is changing the "ACL Type" set for the datasets that be used for SMB shares from `POSIX` to `SMB/NFSv4`.
 The setting is hidden under the dataset's "Advanced Options".
+This can resolve issues where

 ## Transferring Data to the TrueNAS Server